Frequently Asked Questions

-May I schedule a vendor briefing to take place at a conference site?
+May I schedule a vendor briefing to take place at a Gartner Summit or Symposium event?

 No, conference sites are not an effective means for conducting vendor briefings as it limits your exposure to all relevant analysts.
 In addition, analysts attending conferences are quite busy conducting several presentations, engaging with numerous client meetings and tend not to have the time or bandwidth to properly devote their attention to a vendor briefing.

 What can I expect as a Gartner vendor client?

 To ensure the integrity of the research process, client-requested briefings are processed in the same manner as non-client requests.
 In addition, analyst feedback is not provided during a vendor briefing session.